Free German Youth: Bezirk and Kreis

 The sub-structure below the FDJ's highest echelons, consisted of three main bodies organised in strictly hierarchical level: Bezirk (regional) leadership organizations, Kreis (district) leadership organizations, and 'basic units' (Grundeinheiten).
 At both Bezirk and Kreis level, the leadership structures essentially replicated those in place at the highest level.
 The 'delegates' conference' (Delegiertenkonferenz) was the lower-level equivalent to the FDJ Parliament, meeting twice every five years at Bezirk level and once every two years in the districts.
 The Bezirk and Kreis secretariats constituted the real seats of decision-making power at regional and district level respectively.
 The Kreis secretariat was the key organization linking the last of the full-time functionaries to the 'grass roots' of the youth organization, as represented by the basic unit, which constituted the FDJ's 'nerve centre' in schools, universities, factories, farms, and residential areas.
 It was responsible for organizing the monthly 'membership meetings' of local FDJ members, where organizational and (less frequently) political issues were discussed.

 Basic Units

 In most cases, the basic units were subdivided into the smallest organizational division of all, the 'group' (which might consist, for example, of the FDJ members in a certain class at a school or in a particular work brigade in a factory).
 In the case of the larger basic units (those with more than 100 members), specialized intermediary bodies—Abteilungsorganisationen ('branch organizations')—were inserted into the organizational hierarchy, serving as a bridge to the FDJ groups below them.
 At these lower levels of the youth organization, only a small minority of functionaries—such as the first secretaries of some of the larger basic units—were full-time.
 The vast majority were volunteers drawn, with varying degrees of enthusiasm, from the ranks of 'ordinary' FDJ members.
 By the early fifties, the FDJ's transition to a 'party youth organization' was—on paper at least—almost complete.

+Membership

+After submitting an application, young people, 14 years of age and older, could be accepted into the FDJ.
+Membership was voluntary, but, nonmembers faced disadvantages when choosing a career or applying to higher education.
+By the start of 1950, approximately one million had joined the FDJ.
+By 1985, the FDJ had acquired over 2.3 million members.
+Once accepted, the members of the FDJ organized several agricultural, economic, cultural, and political initiatives to encourage youth engagement and grow political loyalty in the GDR.